What are the differences between SIMPLE 401(k), SIMPLE IRA, and traditional 401(k) plans?

 Understanding which retirement plan is best for your business

 When it comes to retirement planning, the solutions are as diverse as the needs are great.
-And on the surface, SIMPLE 401(k)s and SIMPLE IRAs plans can simplify the process of adding a retirement plan for small businesses.
+On the surface, SIMPLE 401(k)s and SIMPLE IRAs plans can simplify the process of adding a retirement plan for small businesses.
 However, lower contribution limits, inflexible plan design, and required employer matches may overshadow the perceived benefits.
 That’s why it helps to thoroughly research your options before choosing the right plan for you.

 Start a 401(k) with Human Interest